The National Clinical Audit Programme: An improvement tool for community stroke rehabilitation? (Project complete)

 Background

-Like many of the national audit programmes, the stroke audit has historically focused on hospital based care.
-However, in line with a move over the last decade by the NHS to develop community based healthcare (now prioritised in the NHS Long Term Plan), audit programmes such as SSNAP have expanded to cover post-acute care pathways.
+Like many of the national audit programmes, the stroke audit has historically focused on hospital-based care.
+However, in line with a move over the last decade by the NHS to develop community-based healthcare, audit programmes such as SSNAP have expanded to cover post-acute care pathways.

 Approach